Shopify/kubeaudit/docs/auditors/capabilities.md

       Container: container1
 ```

+**Note**: if using http://man7.org/linux/man-pages/man7/capabilities.7.html as a reference for capability names, drop the `CAP_` prefix.

 ### Example with Custom Add List

 A custom add list can be provided as a comma separated value list of capabilities using the `--add` flag.
 These are the capabilities you'd like to add and not have kubeaudit raise an error: